Commandcracker/gucken/README.md

-# AniTUI
+# Gucken

-Anime Terminal User Interface

----

 ## Description

-AniTUI is a Terminal User Interface which allows you to browse and watch your favorite anime's with style.
+Gucken is a Terminal User Interface which allows you to browse and watch your favorite anime's with style.

 ## Usage